You touch a willing creature and choose a skill. Until the spell ends, the creature adds 1d4 to any ability check using the chosen skill.

 2. Consider the duration of the task.
 Guidance only lasts one minute, so unless its feasible (and in character) to repeatedly cast Guidance every minute (which requires a verbal component and touching the target), it doesn’t really work with long-term tasks.

-In other words, skills like Stealth, Investigation, and Perception are unlikely to benefit from Guidance at most tables.
+In other words, skills like Stealth, Investigation, and Perception are unlikely to benefit from Guidance in most situations (DM- and situation-dependent).
 Instead, bust out Guidance when an ally has to do something really quick, like jump across a chasm, bust open a tomb, or pick a lock.

 3. Predict when ability checks are imminent.
-While some DMs are generous, most won’t allow you to add Guidance to an ally once they’ve already called for an ability check.
+While some DMs are generous, many won’t allow you to add Guidance to an ally once they’ve already called for an ability check.

 As a player with Guidance prepared, it’s up to you to determine when an ally might need help with a task they’re considering and to apply the spell before they formally declare what their character is doing.

 4. Combine it with the Help action.
-The Help action gives an ally within 5 feet advantage on an ability check (PHB 192).
+The Help action gives an ally within 5 feet advantage on an ability check if the helper is proficient in the skill (PHB 2024, pg.
+368).
 It’s not always feasible (the task needs to actually benefit from two people working together), but when it is, it’s a great thing to do.

-Advantage and +1d4 on an ability check should all but guarantee success, especially if you stack it on the party member who’s already best suited for the task.
+Advantage and +1d4 on an ability check should all but guarantee success, especially if you stack it on the party member who’s already well-suited for the task.

 5. Be cautious using Guidance in social situations.
 The verbal component aspect of the spell means that onlookers will notice you casting a spell.
 And that’s suspicious to most people mid-conversation.

-The conditions for all this to work out are quite uncommon, but this is the one good combat usage of Guidance that I’m aware of.
+The conditions for all this to work out are quite uncommon, but this is one of the rarer good combat usage of Guidance that I’m aware of.

 Something as simple as “may [insert deity name here] bless you in your task” works wonders for improving the feel of casting Guidance every 5 minutes.
 That and a nice description of embracing your buddy’s shoulder or giving them a high-five helps paint a more vivid picture of what’s happening.